 As you may have noticed from this first video, the loggers don't butcher every living thing from the land.
 It's a process known as “selective harvesting”, where only the most substantial and valuable trees are harvested, while the smaller trees are left to repopulate the forest over the coming decades.

-And in case you were curious what happens once they get to the mill, check out this video…
+And in case you were curious about what happens once they get to the mill, check out this video…

 I found it interesting that every last part of these trees is put to good use, with the goal of 0% waste.
-As you can probably tell from all the heavy machinery involved, it’s not a cheap operation.
+As you can probably tell from all the heavy machinery involved, it's not cheap.

-The process of harvesting timber, transporting it to a sawmill and turning it into the final product is an expensive undertaking!
-Given the costs involved, it only makes sense for a sawmill to utilize every last part of each tree that comes through their doors (and that’s exactly what they’ll do).
+Harvesting timber, transporting it to a sawmill, and turning it into the final product is expensive!
+Given the costs involved, it only makes sense for a sawmill to utilize every last part of each tree that comes through its doors (and that's exactly what they'll do).

-If you take away nothing else from this article, my hope is that you’ll understand one simple thing.
+If you take away nothing else from this article, I hope that you'll understand one simple thing.

 Land has MANY potential uses.
-Many of us are stuck with the idea that the only real value is in living on the property, but it can go so much further beyond that.
-When you fully understand what the natural resources of a property have to offer (e.g. – trees growing on it, or minerals buried beneath the surface), you could strike gold – even when the rest of the world has no idea what they’re looking at.
+Many of us are stuck with the idea that the only real value is living on the property, but it can go further beyond that.
+When you fully understand what a property's natural resources have to offer (e.g., trees growing on it or minerals buried beneath the surface), you could strike gold – even when the rest of the world has no idea what they're looking at.

 If you can think outside the box, you may find that these natural resources hold a TON of hidden value – in some cases, it could be enough to pay for your holding costs; other times, it may be even enough to multiply the value of your investment many times over.